polymathematic/QE-Articles/CTMM-Study/README.md

 This will give you all local maxima, so as a final step check the estimated density at each location and choose which are the most important.

-That's it: a very simple but direct means of extracting structure from a geographic distribution.
+That's it: a very simple but direct means of extracting the latent structure of a geographic distribution.
 Once you have the points of interest, it is possible to subset the original comments based on proximity, or compare against other geospatial datasets.